Blockchain technology and its fundamental structure

 Economic impact and digital transformation

-Disintermediation, cost reduction, and automation with smart contracts
+Disintermediation, cost reduction and automation with smart contracts

 This translates into a cost reduction for users and companies, optimizing resources and increasing efficiency in various industries.

-Blockchain benefits and current challenges
+Current benefits and challenges of blockchain

-Advantages: immutability, transparency, and security
+Advantages: immutability, transparency and security

-The immutability It guarantees that once the information is registered, it cannot be modified or deleted, protecting the integrity of the data.
+The immutability it guarantees that once the information is registered, it cannot be modified or deleted, protecting the integrity of the data.

 Challenges: energy consumption, scalability and regulation